 Softwood or semi-ripe cuttings from young specimens in early summer.
 Hardwood cuttings may be taken from new growth following flowering, in late autumn.

 Seed may be collected after flowering, wait for the seedheads to dry out.
 Germination takes up to 3 months, they require warm temperatures (18-21 degrees Celsius) so may be better germinated indoors.
 Note many cultivars will not come true from seed.

 Once estblished, lavender is fairly drought-tolerent.

 To dry, hang bunches of herbs upside down in a dry ventilated area.

 Pink, Purple, White

-Lavandula are natural repellents of many pest species.
-May be susceptible to Rosemary beetle, sage and Ligurian leafhoppers.
+Lavandula are natural repellents of many pest species but some species may be susceptible to Rosemary beetle, sage and Ligurian leafhoppers.
 Lavender is prone to ill-health when watered too much, such as root rot and leaf spot.
 Both can be prevented by letting the lavender bush dry out slightly in between watering.
 Attack by fungal pathogens is more likely if there is an abundance of water, usually from planting in a poorly draining soil mixture.